-> Another study reported that say networking is vital to their entrepreneurial endeavors.
+Another study reported that 78% of startups say networking is vital to their entrepreneurial endeavors.
 Networking is equally important for career success for people who are employees.
-According to a , 85% of all jobs are filled via networking. by LinkedIn
+According to a 2016 report by LinkedIn, 85% of all jobs are filled via networking.

-> Clearly, if you aren’t taking the time to meet and interact with others in your field, you’re likely missing out on valuable opportunities to find new partnerships, generate referrals, and even land clients and positions.
+Clearly, if you aren’t taking the time to meet and interact with others in your field, you’re likely missing out on valuable opportunities to find new partnerships, generate referrals, and even land clients and positions.

 Of course, networking isn’t just about building relationships.
 Meeting and interacting with other industry professionals also enables you to continue your education.
 While you might not have time to attend a seminar or certification course, grabbing coffee with a business connection helps you stay abreast of new developments and practices in your field.
 You can bring these trends back to your current company or use what you learned to better your chances of landing a new position.

 12 Tips for Networking Success